vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 I normally control my Zigbee devices via Zigbee2MQTT myself, but disabled this node in this example and use the HA nodes.
 I also added the same Home Assistant light entity `ledstrip_bin_day` here.
 Choose which way of integration you want to use, and set the correct entity name, both methods will work.

-On top, I added an inject-node where you can click on to test if the lights go on.
+As addition, I added an inject-node where you can click on to test if the lights go on.

+Another addition is the node to send the text also to your phone.
+Check [here](../node-red/node-red_home-assistant_notifications) how to send this message to you Home Assistant companion app.

 At the bottom, there is an inject-node which get triggered at 0:00 to disable the light again.
 There is also a link-node with the value `ledstrip_bin_day trigger off`.
 You can trigger this when you have another trigger to turn off the light.
 In my case: \
 WHEN the light is on AND the garden gate is opened THEN this LED strip light goes off again.
 (This is not in this Node-RED example added.)\
-Everybody has his own off condition, you can also turn if off with a light toggle on your dashboard.
+Everybody has his own off-condition, you can also turn if off with a light toggle on your dashboard.
+For example, in my case when the garden gate is opened, after a specific time, on the evening to put the bin outside the lights turn off again.
+In case I skip one time I set it off via my dashboard.

 <a href="images_bin_day/bin_day_node_red_flow.png">
 <img src="images_bin_day/bin_day_node_red_flow.png" alt="bin day - LED strip - Node RED flow" width="800px">